Can Kids Go in a Sauna? A Simple Guide for Parents

 1. Start Low and Slow

 Set the sauna to a lower temperature than you normally would.
-A good starting point is around 150°F (65°C) (keep humidity higher as it feels less hot).
+A good starting point is around 150°F (65°C).
+It’s often better to keep the humidity higher, as this can make the perceived temperature feel less intense.
 The goal is a warm, pleasant experience, not an endurance test.
+Never force heat; they will tell you if they want it later.

 2. Keep it Short